 This module performs a relatively simple mathematical scaling operation on V/Bar signals but it has quite a profound impact on the V/Bar timing system and offers perhaps unexpected creative potential.

-One way to think of the Time Flow Changer module is as it being rather like a clock divider / multiplier in a clock based sequencing system.
+One way to think of the Time Flow Changer module is as it being rather like a clock divider / multiplier in a clock based sequencing system (but without the technical limitations.)

 Running a CV Sequencer at faster than normal rates allows you to produce tempo-synced LFO style modulations with user programmable waveforms.